 Many industries require barcodes to track their inventory, samples, and equipment.
 To integrate the data from the barcodes into a tracking system, the barcodes must be scanned when each item is processed.
-So, how do scanners relay the information from barcodes to a computer?
+Let’s review how barcode scanners work to relay the information from barcodes to a computer?

-There are several different kinds of scanners that can read barcodes, each suited to different applications.
+There are several different kinds of scanners that can read barcodes, produced using a label printing printer, each suited to different applications.

 Laser scanners – These are similar to pen-type scanners but use a laser beam instead of a simple light source as well as a reciprocating mirror or a rotating prism to guide the laser across the barcode.